This is an open love letter

 Pour yourself another and stitch yourself together.
 Remember back to when life tasted better sweeter, before palates had changed balancing bitter liquor to make it better.
 Back to when you were little, before looking both ways, fearless as sky, with no hill too high or feeling too precious.
 Before you first skinned knees paying the price of living.

-Sweet child, never stop chasing the ups after every down, the sinking that allows the soaring, chase the falls that inevitably come in our search through the twists of our labyrinth, because these?
 These are just growing pains and we learn that it would not be lifelove without hurt.
 So find the strength to march through this with me.
 Throw open those gates, run wildly into the field of creatures and unknown, with brazen abandon, colliding with the spirits of others, bruising laughing shaking the earth.

 Tell me, is it that we forget how to love ourselves, or we forget how to love others?

-This is written in awe
+This is written in recognition

 of those who know how to love.